Tencent/fast-causal-inference/README.md

 which solves the performance bottleneck of existing statistical model libraries (R/Python) under big data, and provides causal inference capabilities for massive data execution in seconds and sub-seconds.
 At the same time, the threshold for using statistical models is lowered through the SQL language, making it easy to use in production environments.
-At present, it has supported the causal analysis of WeChat search, WeChat video account and other businesses, greatly improving the work efficiency of data scientists.
+At present, it has supported the causal analysis of WeChat-Search, WeChat-Video-Account and other businesses, greatly improving the work efficiency of data scientists.

 #### Main advantages of the project:
 1. Provides the causal inference capability of second-level and sub-second level execution for massive data